pricekid/CalmMindAI/README.md

 ## Local Development

 1. Clone the repository
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies with Poetry: `poetry install`
-3. Set up environment variables
+3. Set up environment variables (see deployment section)
-4. Run the application: `python main.py`
+4. Run the application: `poetry run python main.py`

+## Troubleshooting Deployment

+If you encounter issues with deployment, try these steps:

+1. **Database Connection Issues**:
+   - Verify your `DATABASE_URL` is correct
+   - Ensure your database is accessible from Render.com's IP addresses

+2. **Poetry Installation Problems**:
+   - Check if your `pyproject.toml` file is at the root of the repository
+   - Verify that all dependencies are correctly listed

+3. **Application Startup Errors**:
+   - Check the Render.com logs for specific error messages
+   - Make sure all required environment variables are set

+4. **API Key Issues**:
+   - Ensure all API keys (OpenAI, SendGrid, Twilio) are valid
+   - Check for any API usage limitations or restrictions

 ## Features